qgis/QGIS-Documentation/source/docs/training_manual/processing/r_intro.rst

 ===========================
 Module contributed by Matteo Ghetta - `Dropcode <www.dropcode.weebly.com>`_

 Processing allows to write and run R scripts inside QGIS.

+.. note:: Obviously you have to install R with the necessary libraries (sp, rgdal) beforehand.

 In this tutorial we are going to create a boxplot of a vector layer field.